stefkampen/shai-hulud-detect/README.md

 2. Include the package name, version, and source of information
 3. Provide links to security advisories or reports
 4. We'll review and add verified packages to the detection list

+## Release Notes

+For a complete list of changes and version history, see the [CHANGELOG.md](CHANGELOG.md).

 ## License